-- Providing a basic benefit package; - Insuring broad participation by health care providers; - Implementing a clinical effectiveness and cost-effectiveness process for making decisions about provision of health care for Oregonians; - Structuring benefits (what is covered), using a prioritized list of health care conditions and treatments. - Demonstrating the effectiveness, through extensive measurement and monitoring, of approaches to improving the delivery system for Medicaid beneficiaries in Oregon in: - o Improving the individual experience of care; - o Improving the health of populations; and - o Reducing the per capita costs of care for populations through such improvements.
+- Providing health care coverage for uninsured Oregonians; - Providing a basic benefit package; - Insuring broad participation by health care providers; - Decreasing cost-shifting and charity care; - Implementing a clinical effectiveness and cost-effectiveness process for making decisions about provision of health care for Oregonians; - Making Medicaid available to people living in poverty regardless of age, disability or family status; - Structuring benefits (what is covered), using a prioritized list of health care conditions and treatments. - Demonstrating the effectiveness, through extensive measurement and monitoring, of approaches to improving the delivery system for Medicaid beneficiaries in Oregon in: - o Improving the individual experience of care; - o Improving the health of populations; and - Reducing the per capita costs of care for populations through such improvements.